 DSM4000 modules can be ordered with an optional ARINC429 interface.
 This options offers eight ARINC429 output channels through a single DB-25P connector on the front of the module.

+The following configuration variables are required for ARINC429 operation:

+SET HAVEARINC to a non-zero number SET EU 1 SET BIN to a non-zero number SET SA 0 SET BINADDR to a non-zero value.
+If UDP output is not being used, set this variable to a multicast address, such as: SET BINADDR 23 224.1.1.24

 The following configuration variable settings are recommended to ensure proper ARINC429 operations in most flight test applications.

-SET HAVEARINC 1 This enables the ARINC output SETDINSCAN 2 This configures DIN2\ to start and/or stop the scan function

-SETDINCALZ 4 This configured DIN3\ to start the
+SET HAVEARINC 1 SETDINSCAN 2 This enables the ARINC output This configures DIN2 to start and/or stop the scan function SETDINCALZ 4 This configured DIN3 to start the CALZ function SET STARTCALZ 1 With this configuration, the DSM will automatically pe rform a CALZ after boot up.

-CALZ function

-SET STARTCALZ 1 With this configuration, the DSM will automatically perform a CALZ after boot up.

 SET ARINCOUT1 1 20 This enables ARINC channel 1 to output Scan Group 1 data.
 SET ARINCOUT2 2 20 This enables ARINC channel 2 to output Scan Group 2 data.
 SET ARINCOUT3 3 20 This enables ARINC channel 3 to output Scan Group 3 data.
 SET ARINCOUT4 4 20 This enables ARINC channel 4 to output Scan Group 4 data.

-SET ARINCOUT5 5 20 This enables ARINC channel 5 to output Scan Group 5 data.

-SET ARINCOUT6 6 20 This enables ARINC channel 6 to output Scan Group 6 data.

-SET ARINCOUT7 7 20 This enables ARINC channel 7 to output Scan Group 7 data.

-SET ARINCOUT8 8 20 This enables ARINC channel 8 to output Scan Group 8 data.
+- SET ARINCOUT5 5 20 This enables ARINC channel 5 to output Scan Group 5 data. - SET ARINCOUT6 6 20 This enables ARINC channel 6 to output Scan Group 6 data. - SET ARINCOUT7 7 20 This enables ARINC channel 7 to output Scan Group 7 data. - SET ARINCOUT8 8 20 This enables ARINC channel 8 to output Scan Group 8 data.

-\More information on Digital Inputs can be found in "Digital I/O Connections" on page 15 and "Digital I/O Control" on page 24.
+More information on Digital Inputs can be found in "Digital I/O Connections" on page 14 and "Digital I/O Control" on page 23.